The heart and soul of your APIS application is its

 ).

-A simple Relation between a person and a place could look like this:
+A simple relation between a person and a place could look like this:

 from apis_core.relations.models import Relation